Dancer: Dominik Feistmantl

 2022, video with sound, animation, 4:45 min

-They are all people with whom I was connected and whose story I am continuing as a “descendant”.
+These are people with whom I was deeply connected – their stories continue to have an effect on me, I am their “descendant”.
 Who am I and what have they made of me?
 Does a part of them live on in me?

 Nature is determined by chaos as the driving force that leads to order.
 The strongest form of order is a pattern or rhythm.